Unchecked listings can cost a brokerage up to $200,000

 Brokerage Exposed

-Every listing that goes live without a compliance scan is another $50,000 to $200,000 of exposure on your books.
-Book a 15-minute briefing with our compliance team, or start a 14-day trial.
-No card required.
+Every listing that goes live without a compliance scan adds Fair Housing exposure to your books — defense costs alone routinely run five figures per complaint.
+Book a 15-minute briefing with our compliance team, or start a 14-day trial via PayPal.